fatihemirhangungor/Movie-Restful-API/README.md

 # Warnings

-## - Be aware that app uses port = 5433 for postgresql - you might need to change that to 5432 since its the standard
+## - Be aware that app uses port = 5433 for postgresql - you might need to change that to 5432 since its the standard.

-## - Run your redis with port specified or you might get StackExchangeException error
+## - Run your redis with port specified or you might get StackExchangeException error.

+## - Some method's results are too big, therefore some methods returns limited number of entities.
+Because swagger crashes since dataset is very big for this application.